pytest-dev/pytest-html/docs/development.rst

 #.
 Update your local master with the upstream master (``git pull --rebase upstream master``)
 #.
 Create a new branch
 #.
-Update ``CHANGES.rst`` with the new version, today's date, and all changes/new features
+Update `the changelog`_ with the new version, today's date, and all changes/new features
 #.
 Commit and push the new branch and then create a new pull request
 #.
 Wait for tests and reviews and then merge the branch
 #.
 Once merged, update your local master again (``git pull --rebase upstream master``)